HerrMotz/bachelor-thesis/publication/main.typ

 - What is the advantage of using a strict formal ontology in comparison to an RDF database?
 ]

+Computers generally lack information about the environment humans live in.
+For example, unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000`, is supposed to represent a date within a calendar based on the birth of a religious figure.
+How would a human even know of this convention, if it were not taught to him?
+And even with this knowledge, one can easily stumble upon a false friend: Here, I picture a European fellow confronted with an American booking confirmation.
+The American interprets the above date as August 7th in the year 2000.
+In the worst case, the European confidently interprets it as July 8th and would probably be wrong.
+Explicating the date format would have prevented this disaster.

 #todo[
   Hier wir noch nicht deutlich, was der eigentliche Grundgedanke hinter semantischen Technologien eigentlich ist.
 Diese Sektion sollte ich gründlich überarbeiten, da Prof. B. sie genau lesen wird.
 ]